compbiorg/About/README.md

 # Objectives
 1. To perform high quality computational health research, with a focus on mathematical modeling and genomics.
+2. To give ‘policy related’ second opinion modeling to government and industry.
-2. To build a strong quantitative team of computational biologists in Africa so as to redress the capacity problem and provide a focus for computational biology in Uganda and Africa at large by
+3. To build a strong quantitative team of computational biologists in Africa so as to redress the capacity problem and provide a focus for computational biology in Uganda and Africa at large by
 (i)	Pooling together African scientists with quantitative skills.
-(ii) Give quantitative training to other African scientists.
+(ii) Giving quantitative training to other African scientists.
+(iii) Mentoring young scientists in computational research.
+(iv) Building strong partnerships with other centers of excellence in computational reserach all over the world.

 # The team
 1. Dr John Kitayimbwa (Director, Center for Computational Biology, Uganda Christian University; DVC academic affairs, Uganda Christian University; PhD Compuatational Biology; MPhil in Computational Biology; Masters in Mathematics; Bachelor of Science with Education: Mathematics, Chemistry); Email: jkitayimbwa@ucu.ac.ug
-2. Dr Ronald Galiwango (Senior Scientist, Center for Computational Biology, Uganda Christian University; PhD in Computational Epidemiology = Bioinformatics + Classical Epidemiology; MPhil in Computational Biology, BSc., (Mathematics, Statistics)); Email: rgaliwango@ucu.ac.ug
+2. Dr Ronald Galiwango (Senior Scientist and coordinator, Center for Computational Biology, Uganda Christian University; PhD in Computational Epidemiology (Epidemiology, Bioinformatics); MPhil in Computational Biology, BSc., (Mathematics, Statistics)); Email: rgaliwango@ucu.ac.ug
 3. Dr Hassan Kayondo (Mathematical and statistical modelling and Phylogenetics)
 4. Dr Aloysius Semaganda (Immunology)
 5. Dr Doreen Ssebuliba Mbabazi (Mathematical modelling)